-Chapter 8 (System Description) presents the online service for searching and predicting words and synsets and visualising them in the taxonomic context.
-By taxonomic context, we imply the closest synsets located with two hops above and below the target node in the taxonomy tree.

-Chapter 9 (Conclusion) is dedicated to a discussion of our results obtained and a detailed description of the contributions of each chapter.
+- Chapter 8 (System Description) presents the online service for searching and predicting words and synsets and visualising them in the taxonomic context. - Chapter 9 (Conclusion) is dedicated to a discussion of our results obtained and a detailed description of the contributions of each chapter.
 Moreover, we outline our future work directions.
 We also list all publicly available code, trained models and datasets produced in the course of work on the thesis.